ForawardStar/SOD/readme.md

 ## Demo

 We provide some examples for quick inference.
-You should download our trained model from , and put it into the folder "checkpoints/".
+You should download our trained model from：https://pan.quark.cn/s/c4a28f09b1f2, and put it into the folder "checkpoints/".
  Then, you can simply run:
 ````
 python demo.py